 These tests and quizzes were (and are) a way of measuring our performance, identifying weak spots, and building on our strengths.

-Similarly, for outbound calling, it is important that all the calls made are being assessed in some way.
-Common KPI’s (Key Performance Indicators) for outbound calling would be:
+Similarly, for outbound and cold calling, it is important that all the calls made are being assessed in some way.
+Common KPI’s (Key Performance Indicators) for outbound calls would be:

 - Conversion rate: The effectiveness of the agent in converting prospective clients and making a sale.